infinum/frontend-handbook/JavaScript/Next-js.md

 We published to npm our [**Infinum Next.js starter**](https://www.npmjs.com/package/@infinumjs/js-next-starter).

-Generated project features previously explained modals example, along with a styling and a theming example using[emotion](https://www.npmjs.com/package/emotion) for CSS in JS and [emotion theming](https://www.npmjs.com/package/emotion-theming).
+Generated project features previously explained modals example, along with styling and a theming using [emotion](https://www.npmjs.com/package/emotion) for CSS in JS and [emotion theming](https://www.npmjs.com/package/emotion-theming).

-Inside the project is an example of a store which uses [datx](https://www.npmjs.com/package/datx).
-Also store example shows how to add model to store and how to use model data inside react render function.
+The project contains a store that uses [datx](https://www.npmjs.com/package/datx).
+Also, the store example shows how to add a model to store and how to use model data inside react render function.
-Store is initialized and later on injected using [Dependable react](https://www.npmjs.com/package/dependable-react)
+The store is initialized and later on, injected using [Dependable react](https://www.npmjs.com/package/dependable-react)